For a dementia-friendly home

 Suggestions for making the home safe and ‘dementia friendly’ can come from a variety of sources.
 Review lists and choose what works best in your situation.

 Ask your doctor to recommend that an occupational therapist come into your home to suggest changes to make your home safer for your loved one and yourself.
 If necessary, have the therapist send notice to building managers or landlords listing suggested changes, such as grab bars in the tub/shower, or ramp on entryway.
+You may want to remove scatter rugs to avoid tripping on them.
+You may find a clear path through the home makes walking easier with or without assistance.
+It might be suggested you put a side bar on a bed to prevent falling, or to help movement within the bed.
+Occupational therapists will evaluate and make suggestions.

 There are many more suggestion lists provided by commercial groups online, and you can find by searching ” safe home dementia.”